Core Shamanism Does Not Offer Tools To Connect Us To Nature

 I am wondering if I am giving these Plastic Shaman too much time?
 Maybe, or maybe they need to be exposed for their nonsense.

-Its actally not cultural appropriation to use the term shaman because it has no meaning.
+Its actually not cultural appropriation to use the term shaman because it has no meaning.
 It is a term stolen from an indigenous culture whose spiritual identity has been wiped out by extractivism & genocide.
 It is a term imposed neocolonially by anthropologists and everyone else onto indigenous people.
-In fact Core Shamanism is a white fascio-anthropological construct (link to a post explaining the history of Shamanism).
-Core Shamanism is now being taught to indigenous cultures who have had their traditions genoncided by the close relatives of those now recolonising their spirituality.

 The term Shaman, and the contemporary Shamanic Practitioner has its roots in Romanian fascist "Traditionalism" & white western anthropology, which have stripped indigenous spirituality of cultural relevance down to core rites, rituals and individualism.
 Turning it into a framework which has been very attractive to every New Age woo wallah with power delusions and an eye on a fast buck.